Rawalpindi: Road

 Rawalpindi is situated along the historic Grand Trunk Road that connects Peshawar to Islamabad and Lahore.
 The road is roughly paralleled by the M-1 Motorway between Peshawar and Rawalpindi, while the M-2 Motorway provides an alternate route to Lahore via the Salt Range.
 The Grand Trunk Road also provides access to the Afghan border via the Khyber Pass, with onwards connections to Kabul and Central Asia via the Salang Pass.
 The Karakoram Highway provides access between Islamabad and western China, and an alternate route to Central Asia via Kashgar in the Chinese region of Xinjiang.

 The Islamabad Expressway connects Rawalpindi's eastern portions with the Rawal Lake and heart of Islamabad.
 The IJP Road separates Rawalpindi's northern edge from Islamabad.

 Motorways

 Rawalpindi is connected to Peshawar by the M-1 Motorway.
 The motorway also links Rawalpindi to major cities in the Khyber Pakhtunkhwa province, such as Charsadda and Mardan.
 The M-2 motorway offers high speed access to Lahore via the Potohar Plateau and Salt Range.
-The M-3 Motorway branches off from the M-2 at the city of Pindi Bhattian, where the M-3 offers onward connections to Faisalabad, and connects to the M-4 Motorway which continues onward to Multan.
-A new motorway network is under construction to connect Multan and Karachi as part of the China Pakistan Economic Corridor.
+The M-3 Motorway branches off from the M-2 at the city of Pindi Bhattian, where the M-3 offers onward connections to Faisalabad, and connects to the M-4 Motorway which continues onward to Multan and from there onwards to Sukkur.
+A new motorway network is under construction to connect Sukkur and Karachi as part of the China Pakistan Economic Corridor.
 The Hazara Motorway is also under construction as part of CPEC, and will provide control-access motorway travel all the way to Mansehra via the M-1 or Grand Trunk Road.